rivine/recordchain/docs/gedis.md

 # Gedis

-A framework that allows for creating applications that are `redis protocol` compatible and have their own set of `custom redis commands` Gedis exposes these commands automatically.
+Application server which amongst others use the `redis protocol` and have their own set of `custom redis commands`

+Functions of gedis

+- interfaces
+    - redis commands (tcp)
+    - websockets (to use from javascript library)
+- super easy to create
+    - goal is no boilerplate code, all code gets generated
+    - schema's are in

-You create an `app/instance server` and you can get a `client` that can connect tpo your app and execute the commands easily
+You create an `app/instance server` and you can get a `client` that can connect to your app and execute the commands easily

-Since `gedis` is a `TCP` level framework, it's very fast and efficient

 A `Gedis` server uses [BCDB DB](/JumpScale9RecordChain/data/bcdb/README.md) that saysm, you can add `schema` toml files to your generated server directory and